-In terms of road maintenance, work was completed for 466 km of rural roads during the reporting period in eight districts of Ainaro, Baucau, Bobonaro, Covalima, Ermera, Lautem, Manufahi and Viqueque.
-A new batch of routine maintenance was launched by SEFOPE in February 2011 adding 208 km to the totals.
+In terms of road maintenance, work was completed for 292 km of rural roads during the reporting period in eight districts of Ainaro, Baucau, Bobonaro, Covalima, Ermera, Lautem, Manufahi and Viqueque.
+A new batch of routine maintenance is being planned for the last quarter of 2012.

-The TIM-Works Project has at the end of the reporting period cumulatively included routine and periodic maintenance on 1,959 km of roads, with 208 km currently ongoing (AusAID 417 km).
+The TIM-Works Project has at the end of the reporting period cumulatively completed routine and periodic maintenance on 2,043 km of roads, (AusAID 563 km).
 A list of ongoing maintenance works and completed road maintenance contracts for the period in Annex II.

 The Project has developed guidelines for implementation of maintenance works using community contractors as well as templates for contract agreements.
+These guidelines were translated into Tetum during the reporting period.
 The preferred approach to routine road maintenance thus includes the mobilization of community contractors carrying out maintenance works based on simplified contracts and paid on the basis of measured completed works.
 The contracts cover the costs of their labour inputs only, with tools and materials provided separately.
 Selection of contractors is done based on community consultation, the work quantities based on actual assessment and monthly outputs on established standard task rates.
-These community contractors are allocated work on road sections of 5 to 15 km located in the vicinity of their villages.